 Pioneer League Named MLB Partner League

-November 30, 2020 - Pioneer League (PL) - Rocky Mountain Vibes News Release
+November 30, 2020 - Pioneer League (PL) - Idaho Falls Chukars News Release

 Major League Baseball and the Pioneer League jointly announced today that the Pioneer League has been designated a "Partner League" of MLB.
 Starting in 2021, the Pioneer League will transition from affiliated status to an independent professional MLB Partner League that continues to provide high-quality baseball to the states of Idaho, Montana, Utah and Colorado.
 All eight members of the Pioneer League - the Billings Mustangs, the Grand Junction Rockies, the Great Falls Voyagers, the Idaho Falls Chukars, the Missoula Paddleheads, the Ogden Raptors, the Northern Colorado Owlz and the Rocky Mountain Vibes - will continue participating in the league and will maintain their existing team names and brands.